pharo-contributions/OSSubprocess/README.md

 Of course, `outString` is empty now because the shell has redirected it to a particular file.

-`#shell:command:` is similar to `#shellCommand:` but allows the user to specify the full path of the shell to use.
+`shellCommand:` will first try to use the shell defined in the OS by getting the env variable `$SHELL`.
+If not defined, then it will fallback to `/bin/sh`. `#shell:command:` is similar to `#shellCommand:` but allows the user to specify the full path of the shell to use (for example `/bin/zsh`).

 > Note that when using the shell you must type the command exactly as the shell expects it, that is, with all the escaping and everything needed.